- Home

 5. Explore your own corner of the world

 You don’t have to get on a plane to discover new places.
 The UK is packed with vibrant cities, charming villages, and gorgeous countryside.
-So, what better way to spend your time than by exploring as much of it as you can?
+So what better way to spend your time than by exploring as much of it as you can?

-You can also become a tourist in your own town, visiting popular attractions and seeing your local area from a whole new perspective.
+You don’t even need to spend a night away from home.
+Aside from visiting nearby locations, you can become a tourist in your own town, visiting popular attractions and seeing your local area from a whole new perspective.

 6. Get involved in music

-Many of us are passionate about music and may have always wanted to play an instrument.
+Many of us are passionate about music and have always wanted to play an instrument.
 If you never had lessons as a child, you might think that the ship has sailed – but it’s never too late to start learning!

 Learning an instrument is fun and fulfilling.
 Plus, it can help to keep your brain healthy, improve mood and memory, and reduce stress.

 Have a read of our article, 7 of the easiest musical talents for adults to learn, to find out which instruments are easiest to pick up.
 Remember, many lessons can be done digitally, so you don’t even need to leave home to learn.
+Alternatively, if you’re looking for a social element, you might want to think about joining a choir.
+There are plenty of community choirs all over the country.

 7. Declutter your home

-While you’re decluttering, you might rediscover some old treasures – and you’ll almost certainly find plenty of things to either sell or donate.
+While you’re decluttering, you might rediscover some old treasures – and you’ll almost certainly find plenty of things to sell or donate.

 8. Get into exercise